researching the target market and competition:

 .
 Qualitative Research – Qualitative research refers to the collection of data with no measurable quantity.
 This data is descriptive and focuses on understanding the behavior, motivations, and other human qualities.
 When you research buyer attitudes, you are conducting qualitative research.

 .
 Quantitative Research – Quantitative research, on the other hand, is concerned with collecting the numbers for statistical analysis.
 Data such as industry sales, US census figures, an even number of social media followers, or website visitors are considered ad quantitative.

 During the market research process, marketers need to collect data and analyze their audience and target audience.
 The following steps in the marketing research will help you to fully understand your audiences and their needs –

 The first step in how to do market research is articulating what you want to find out.
 This purpose may be to understand the issues, problems, and concerns of your target audience.
 It may be to support the creation of buyer personas or it could be to measure the attitude toward a product or changing forces in a market.

 .
 Plan your research methods

 Once you have concrete the question you want to address, the next step is to choose your method of conducting the research and analysis.
-Data collection is one of the most important part of the market research.
+Data collection is one of the most important parts of market research.

 Conducting your market research

-If you have never done the market research before, then you need to keep an open mind to find what works best for your unique market and discovery goals.
-In order to conduct your market research you need to stand out with the options below –
+If you have never done market research before, then you need to keep an open mind to find what works best for your unique market and discovery goals.
+In order to conduct your market research, you need to stand out with the options below –

 .
 Send out surveys so as to understand the customer sentiment